Taormina, Italy

 When we asked people about industries and career opportunities in Taormina, they reponded:

 "Foreigners in Taormina often find employment in the tourism industry, working in hotels, restaurants, and local attractions.
 They may also work as tour guides, providing insights into the city's rich history and culture.
 Some foreigners may find jobs in language teaching, particularly English, or in international schools.
 Others may work in real estate, helping other expats to find homes or holiday properties.
 There are also opportunities in the arts, as Taormina is known for its film, music, and theatre festivals.
-Lastly, some foreigners may be self-employed, running their own businesses such as shops or cafes," said one expat in Taormina.
+Lastly, some foreigners may be self-employed, running their own businesses such as shops or cafes," wrote a member in Taormina.

 What is life like in Taormina?